-Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse; dating violence does not include acts covered under the definition of domestic violence.
+Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.
+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

-Domestic Violence is defined as a felony or misdemeanor crime of violence committed
+Domestic Violence is defined as a felony or misdemeanor crime of violence committed:

-- by a current or former spouse or intimate partner of the victim. - by a person with whom the victim shares a child in common. - by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner. - by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+- By a current or former spouse or intimate partner of the Complainant; - By a person with whom the Complainant shares a child in common; - By a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner; - By a person similarly situated to a spouse of the Complainant under the Kansas domestic or family violence laws; or - By any other person against an adult or youth Complainant who is protected from that person's acts under the Kansas domestic or family violence laws.